-In the high tide and low tide chart, we can see that the first high tide was at 1:15 h and the next high tide will be at 13:30 h.
-The first low tide was at 7:20 h and the next low tide will be at 19:50 h.
+In the high tide and low tide chart, we can see that the first high tide was at 5:55 h and the next high tide at 18:25 h.
+The only low tide of the day was at 11:40 h.

-The lunar phase is a Waxing Crescent.
-Today we have 6 hours and 51 minutes of sun.
-The solar transit is at 11:59 h and the length of time the moon will be visible will be 8 hours and 24 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we had 11 hours and 19 minutes of sun.
+The solar transit was at 12:18 h and the length of time the moon will be visible will be 16 hours and 8 minutes.

-The tidal coefficient today is 94.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 90 to end the day with a tidal coefficient of 85.
-The tide heights today are 3.9 m, 0.7 m, 4.0 m and 0.5 m.
+The tidal coefficient today is 33, a very low value, which means that there will not be a great difference between high tide and low tide.
+The currents will also be very small.
+At noon the tidal coefficient increases to 35 to end the day with a tidal coefficient of 38.
+The tide heights today are 2.9 m, 1.6 m and 2.9 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Fraserburgh which is of 4.2 m and a minimum height of 0.0 m.